dpradell-dev/openfort-playfab-unity-sample/README.md

 <img src="image-1.png" alt="Alt text" width="500"/>

 2. #### [Add a Policy](https://dashboard.openfort.xyz/policies/new)
-In this case we want to pay the gas for our users, so we set a new gas policy:
+In this case we want to pay the gas fees for our users, so we set a new gas policy:

 <img src="image.png" alt="Alt text" width="500"/>